Vacations and summer. They go together like sunscreen and coconut scent, hot dogs and mustard, and tropical drinks and decorative umbrellas.

 You could spend your valuable time sifting through the mountain of available credit card choices, though the options are fairly overwhelming.
 Luckily for you, we’re here to help.
 We’ve scoured the planet to find three credit cards that offer the best bang for your buck, depending on your individual travel tendencies.

 Hate restrictions?
 You’ll appreciate that Chase lets you redeem travel points for miles whenever you want to fly.
-As if that wasn’t enough, Chase also offers a sign-on bonus cardholders can spend if they book through Chase Ultimate Rewards.
+As if that wasn’t enough, Chase also offers a sign-on bonus of 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.

 You buck the system and don’t make plans on paper, allowing the wind to direct your every move.
 Your free spirit is as comfortable sightseeing in sunny San Diego as hiking through the Norwegian fjords.
-Thankfully, the Capital One Venture Rewards card offers the sort of flexibility you demand.
+Thankfully, the Capital One® Venture® Rewards Credit Card offers the sort of flexibility you demand.

-Every dollar you charge to the Venture Rewards card gives you two unrestricted miles.
+Every dollar you charge to the Capital One® Venture® Rewards Credit Card gives you two unrestricted miles.
 This means you don’t need to stick to one airline or hotel chain — you can go wherever you want, however you want.
-A low annual fee and 40,000-mile bonus (provided you hit a certain spending threshold in the first three months) provide you with plenty of reasons to say “yes” to the card.
+A low annual fee and a one-time bonus of 50,000 miles (provided you spend $3,000 on purchases within in the first three months of account opening) provide you with plenty of reasons to say “yes” to the card.

-Cardholders who charge $3,000 to this card within 90 days of signing up — an easy target if you have a family vacation on the horizon — get 50,000 points to use on specific luxuries.
+Cardholders who charge $5,000 to this card within 90 days of signing up (and paying the annual fee) get 70,000 bonus miles.
 Beyond that initial perk, every dollar you charge to this card nets you two airline miles.